CodePushGo/website/src/content/blog/en/appflow-shutdown-alternative.md

 1. **Cost-Effective**: Starting at just $14/month compared to AppFlow's $499/month
 2. **Enhanced Security**: End-to-end encryption included in all plans
 3. **Open Source**: 100% open-source, allowing for complete transparency and customization
-4. **Modern Architecture**: Built specifically for Capacitor, ensuring optimal performance
+4. **Modern Architecture**: Built specifically for React Native, ensuring optimal performance
 5. **Rapid Updates**: Deliver changes to your users in under a minute

 ## Making the Switch